 I Have Pretty Much Lived on a Plane

 I’ve been a pilot since 1971.
 I can’t say that I have flown a lot.
 Family and business constraints kept that a luxury.
 But, in 2005 I bought myself a little plane.
 In 2002 I had become a widower for the second time!
-It was time for me to fulfill a dream I had had since 1971 when I received my commercial pilot license and felt like i should be on a live plane 24/7.
+However, it was time for me to fulfill a dream I had had since 1971; when I received my commercial pilot license and felt like i should be on a live plane 24/7.

 Flying, as in life, is not always about things going right…

-Most of the time no one gets hurt, but we are presented with an opportunity to learn.
+Most of the time no one gets hurt.
+But we are presented with an opportunity to learn.
 Secondly, flying a plane without an autopilot is always fun and it keeps you sharp.
 You feel one with the plane and the flight controls are something you gently touch and don’t grab.
-You gently correct the attitude as it’s needed.
+Nonetheless, you gently correct the attitude as it’s needed.
 And so it is in life when everything is just like one beautiful, pleasant flight.